wp-cli/entity-command/README.md

 		Array of taxonomy terms keyed by their taxonomy name.
 Default empty.

 	[--meta_input=<meta_input>]
-		Array of post meta values keyed by their post meta key.
+		Array in JSON format of post meta values keyed by their post meta key.
 Default empty.

 	[<file>]
 		Read post content from <file>.
 If this value is present, the